AMT-TEAM08/Microservice-DataObject/Readme.md

 * [The Label Detector Microservice](https://github.com/Nelson-Jnrnd/AMT-Microservice-LabelDetector)
 * [The main application](https://github.com/Nelson-Jnrnd/AMT-Microservice-Main)

+## Additionnal information

+More general information on the project are available on this [wiki](https://github.com/Nelson-Jnrnd/AMT-Microservice-Main/wiki)

 ## Prerequisites
 * A valid AWS account with the S3 service enabled
 * Java 8 or higher